markusressel/openhasp-config-manager/README.md

     * [x] line breaks wherever you like
     * [x] jinja2 templating within object values
     * [x] local and globally scoped variables
-* [x] output validation
+* [x] output validation for
-    * [x] object property checks
+    * [x] jsonl object
-    * [x] referenced file existence checks
+    * [x] cmd files
 * [x] one click configuration upload to the device
     * [x] automatic diffing to only update changed configuration files
+    * [x] git-style diff output for changed lines
 * [x] execute commands directly from the CLI (still needs a connection to the MQTT broker)

 # Disclaimer

-**This project is still highly experimental.**
+**TL;DR: This project is still experimental.**

-I do use openhasp-config-manager exclusively to configure all of my OpenHASP devices.
+I do use openhasp-config-manager exclusively to configure all of my openHASP devices.
 I am in the process of adding tests to everything to make it more reliable and have also added lots of features along the way.
 However, there are definitely still a couple of things that do not yet work as intended.
+Error logs might need some love to be able to figure out what you did wrong.
 If you like the project, feel free to open an issue or PR to help me out.
-Otherwise:

-TL;DR: Expect dragons.

 # How to use

 ## Installation

-Since openhasp-config-manager needs some dependencies (see [here](/pyproject.toml)) it is recommended to install it inside of a virtualenv:
+Since openhasp-config-manager needs some dependencies (see [here](/pyproject.toml)) it is recommended to install it inside a virtualenv:

 ```bash
 mkdir -p ~/venvs/openhasp-config-manager